Dark Stars and Gravitational Waves: Topical Review: Dark sides of the Universe

 \subsection{Dark matter models}

-Since there is only astrophysical evidence for the existence of dark matter, which implies that DM mainly interacts with the baryonic matter through gravitational interaction, there is almost no constraint on the dark matter models as long as it interacts weakly with the standard model particles.
-Therefore, the weak interacting massive particle (WIMP) model is the simplest dark matter model.
+Since there is only astrophysical evidence for DM, which implies that DM mainly interacts with the baryonic matter through gravitational interaction, there is almost no constraint on the DM models as long as it interacts weakly with the standard model particles.
+Therefore, the weak interacting massive particle (WIMP) model is the simplest DM model.
 WIMP particles are almost non-interacting and massive enough that they will decouple from the cosmic thermal bath in the early universe.
 However, it also means that the WIMP is hard to detect by the conventional detector through its interaction with the baryons.
-The direct search now finds no evidence and puts severe constraints on the masses of WIMP particles and the constant coupling strength with the standard model particles.
+The direct search now finds no evidence and severely constrains the masses of WIMP particles and the constant coupling strength with the standard model particles.

-Some natural candidates for the WIMP are neutralino or gravitino of the supersymmetric field theory or supergravity theory.
+Some natural candidates for the WIMP are neutralino or gravitino of the supersymmetric field theory or supergravity theory~\cite{Hooper:2002nq,Feng:2004mt}.
 However, as there is no direct evidence for the supersymmetry from the collider experiments, it then puts the physical supports of such candidates with a question mark.
 There are other astrophysical phenomena that the WIMP may not explain sufficiently.
 For example, the core-cusp and missing satellite problems for the dark halos are the discrepancies between the N-body simulations based on the WIMP scenario and the observational structures of small-scale.
-This then opens the door for alternative dark matter models.
+This then opens the door for alternative DM models.

-Since we focus on the possibility of compact dark stars for this review, we will emphasize the dark matter models compatible with such a possibility.
+Since we focus on the possibility of compact DS for this review, we will emphasize the DM models compatible with such a possibility.